jhpyle/docassemble/_docs/groups.md

 A **set** is a **group of unique items with no order**.
 There is no index or key that allows you to refer to a particular item; an item is either in the set or is not.
+(A set in Python behaves much like a set in mathematical [set theory].)
 In [Python], a set can be defined with a statement like `colors = set(['blue', 'red'])`.
 Adding a new item to the set is called "adding," not "appending."
 For example:
 `colors.add('green')`.
 If you add an item to a set when the item is